• Skip to primary navigation

 This easy trail mix recipe makes a perfect protein-rich snack to get you from breakfast to lunchtime and will get you contentedly through your next Netflix binge session.

-• This is an easy to make at home recipe.
-Plus becasue it’s a homemade trail mix recipe, you have complete control what is in the mix.
+• This is an easy-to-make at-home recipe.
+Plus, because it’s a homemade trail mix recipe, you have complete control over what is in the mix.
 If you or your family don’t like a particular ingredient, it’s easy to substitute another.

-• This trail mix really simple and quick to make.
+• This trail mix is quick and easy to make.

-• Uses maple syrup so it is refined sugar-free.
+• Uses maple syrup, therefore it’s refined sugar-free.

-• A perfect ‘nibble’ to put out if friends come visiting – if that ever gets to part of life again.
+• A perfect ‘nibble’ to put out if friends come visiting.

 • It is very easy to carry around.
-Package them up into little pots – or paper bags.
-Now you can have the perfect snack with you on your next hike, picnic or beside the computer whilst you work.
+Package the trail mix up into little pots – or paper bags.
+Makes the perfect snack to take on your next hike, picnic, or to take to work with you.

-• Meet the children out of school with little bags of trail mix so much healthier and satsifying than other potential snacks.
+• Meet the children out of school with little bags of trail mix, so much healthier and satisfying than other potential snacks.

-• Nuts, particularly if you include walnuts or pecans in your mix, contain healthy fats and all nuts contain loads of protein which help you stay feeling full for longer.
+• Nuts, particularly if you include walnuts or pecans in your mix, contain healthy fats, and all nuts contain loads of protein, which helps to keep you feeling full for longer.

 • They’re going to be a real hit for family and friends.

-• Presented in a pretty container they could make a nice gift for someone as a thank you.
+• Presented in a lovely container, they could make a nice gift for someone as a thank-you.

 Ingredients for the best trail mix

-This recipe suits all kinds of nuts; pecans, hazelnuts, walnuts, cashews, peanuts, whatever your favourites are or whatever you currently have to hand.
+This trail mix recipe suits all kinds of nuts; pecans, hazelnuts, walnuts, cashews, peanuts, whatever your favourites are or whatever you currently have to hand.

-• nuts – choose your favourite kinds. you can include seeds too, such as sunflower or pumpkin seeds.
+• nuts – choose your favourite kinds.
+You can include seeds too, such as sunflower, pumpkin seeds, which add more vitamins and minerals, turning this into a healthy trail mix.
 These need to be raw nuts (not previously roasted) and definitely unsalted.

-• cinnamon – a warming aromatic spice that compliments the roasted nuttiness beautifully.
+• ground cinnamon – a warming aromatic spice that complements the roasted nuttiness beautifully.

-• maple syrup- present to both sweeten the mix and to enhance the flavours.
+• maple syrup- present to sweeten the mix and to enhance the flavours.

 • raisins – add a little sweetness and a little fibre.

-• Salt – just teensy little pinch to enhance the flavours.
+• Salt – just a teensy little pinch to enhance the flavours.
 I like to use Maldon salt flakes that give little pops of saltiness as you eat the nuts.
-If you don’t have this then use ordinary salt just be careful not to add too much.
+If you don’t have this, then use ordinary salt, just add the tiniest pinch.

 Spiced Party Nuts ingredients in enamel bowl

-• To be successful you need to roast these nuts in a warm-ish oven and stir regularly so that they roast evenly and don’t scorch.
+• For the best flavour, roast the nuts in a warm oven and stir regularly so that they roast evenly and don’t scorch.

-• In a suitable bowl and add the nuts along with the maple syrup.
-Stir carefully to make sure that everything is covered.
-It will seem quite wet to start with but this disappears as part of the cooking process.
+• Add the nuts and maple syrup to a bowl.
+Stir carefully to ensure that everything is covered in syrup.
+It will seem quite wet to start with, but this disappears as part of the cooking process.

 • Spread the nutty mix out on a baking tray lined with baking parchment.
-This makes washing up a little bit easier – I’m not a fan of washing up so anything that cuts down the amount of it is favourite with me.
+This makes washing up a little bit easier – I’m not a fan of washing up, so anything that cuts down the amount of it is a favourite with me.

-• Bake in the oven for 5 minutes, take it out and stir, put them back in the oven for a further five minutes.
-You want the nuts to take on a little colour but you want to avoid scorching them.
+• Bake in the oven for 5 minutes, remove the tray, stir, and return to the oven for a further five minutes.
+You want the nuts to take on a little colour, but you want to avoid scorching them.

-• At the end of this time, take the tray out of the oven and sprinkle over the salt (flakes or table salt).
-Allow the nuts to cool a little and then put the roasted nuts in a mixing bowl and stir in the raisins.
+• At the end of this time, remove the tray from the oven and sprinkle over the salt (flakes or table salt).
+Allow the nuts to cool, and then add them to a mixing bowl and stir in the raisins.
 Mix well.

 Allow the trail mix to cool completely before storing it in an airtight container.